 Kattell & Company, P.L.
-Certified Public Accountants 808 B NW 16th Ave.
-Gainesville, Florida 32601
+Certified Public Accountant 808 B N.W.
+16th Ave.
+Gainesville, Florida, 32601

-Dear Ladies and Gentlemen;
+Dear Gentlemen and Ladies;

-On behalf of the Board of Directors of Expressions Learning Arts Academy, Inc., I wish to thank you for the thorough and accurate audit of our twelfth year of operation.
-We have reviewed your report and are pleased that no findings were noted.
+On behalf of the Board of Directors of Expressions Learning Arts Academy, Inc., I wish to thank you for the thorough and accurate audit of our 14th year of operation.
+We have reviewed your report and many of the noted items have already been corrected, as they were also found by our accountant.